ismailhhridoy/cloudcamp_project/README.md

 ## Our Solution

-ShasthyoAI is a **voice-first, Bangla/English AI health companion** that works even without internet.
+CareAid AI is a **voice-first, Bangla/English AI health companion** that works even without internet.
 It combines cloud AI quality with complete offline fallback — so rural patients always get a response, even with zero signal.

 | Module | What it does |
 |---|---|